 If you are looking to raise chickens in your backyard, there is an astounding variety of different chicken breeds to choose from.
 The chicken breeds that you choose to raise will depend on many factors, from egg production to temperament, meat production, or even appearance, and you’ll first need to be clear on what your purpose is for the chickens that you intend to raise.
 In most cases, heritage breeds are the best options for your homestead.

 There is a great deal of confusion and conflicting arguments around what exactly constitutes a heritage breed, and there are different definitions in the United States versus the rest of the world.
 Recently, the American Livestock Breeds Conservancy defined a heritage chicken breed as one “hatched from a heritage egg sired by an American Poultry Association Standard breed established before the mid-20th century, is slow growing, naturally mated and with a long productive outdoor life.”
 This definition does not include a few breeds that are recognized by many poultry groups abroad, such as the Maran, but many enthusiasts still consider them heritage breeds.

-If you are looking for a heritage breed of chickens to add to your backyard, we put together this bumper list of all the ones that we could find to help you make your decision.
+If you are looking for a heritage breed of chicken to add to your backyard, we put together this list of all the ones that we could find to help you make your decision.
 Let’s dive in!

 1. American Game Fowl

 Once bred for cockfighting, which has thankfully been outlawed, these beautiful birds are now bred primarily as a show breed.
 They are expert foragers and lay roughly 70 white to cream eggs a year.
 Just be sure to keep males separated to prevent fighting!